-There are zillions of learning approaches, strategies and theories that you might adopt to train your team, depending on preference and what you're aiming for.
+Research shows nearly half of adults in the UK have engaged in learning in the last few years, so the drive to improve knowledge is clearly there.
+There are plenty of learning approaches, strategies and theories that you might adopt to train your team, depending on preference and what you're aiming for.
+But Bloom’s Taxonomy is a framework that helps learning stick.

 What is Bloom's Taxonomy?